 - Embed the SPARC Data in a Scaffold

 - Visualize the Mapped SPARC Data on a Scaffold

 When the application is launched for the first time, the application may take some time to appear as it prepares its environment.
 When launching MAP Client, it will load the previous workflow that was used.
 If this is the first time MAP Client has started then the sparc-data-mapping workflow will be loaded.

-The task to be performed in this section is that of embedding segmented data in an organ scaffold.
-This task will take a segmentation file in the Neuromorphological File Specification format ( doi.org/10.1007/s12021-021-09530-x ) as input and guide the user through the process of mapping this data into the appropriate anatomical organ scaffold.
-In this document, we will be using a 3D digital tracing of enteric plexus in mouse proximal colon (Courtesy of Lixin Wang et al., UCLA) to describe the steps involved in mapping segmentation data to an organ scaffold.
+We will take this segmentation file (in the Neuromorphological File Specification format doi.org/10.1007/s12021-021-09530-x ) as input and guide the user through the process of mapping this data into the appropriate anatomical organ scaffold.
+In this demonstration, we will be using a 3D digital tracing of enteric plexus in mouse proximal colon (Courtesy of Lixin Wang et al., UCLA) to describe the steps involved in mapping segmentation data to an organ scaffold.

 First, you need to prepare the workflow for execution.
 This means we have to configure the inputs and outputs for the workflow.
 The input to this task is a segmentation file in the Neuromorphological File Specification format (denoted here as MBF XML), the outputs are the DATASET_ROOT\derivative\scaffold directory in the demonstration dataset.